 NRA makes the first telephone contact attempt with the debtor immediately after the 30 day validation period.
 Our methodology emphasizes the use of scheduled campaigns during prime time and weekend hours that also provide for timely and effective follow up with debtors, in all time zones.

-In order to achieve maximum penetration of accounts through telecommunications, NRA uses a dialing service to penetrate inventory in addition to its IVR technology.
+In order to achieve maximum penetration of accounts through telecommunications, NRA uses a dialing service to penetrate inventory.
 This service provides the following options:

 - Automated telephone contact attempts that leave a professionally recorded message providing a NRA telephone number and a reference number of the debtor.

 - Verification and transfer service that prompts the debtor to press “1” to verify their identity.
 The debtor is then connected to a live NRA agent.

 All offices report accounts to Trans Union, Experian, and Equifax after 30 days to be placed on your customer’s credit report in accordance to the Fair Credit Reporting Act and the Fair Debt Collection Practices Act.

 - Client authorization has been obtained